 Snorting Xanax – Side Effects and Dangers

-Xanax is the brand name for lorazepam, a sedative/hypnotic drug that’s used to reduce anxiety, relieve panic attacks, prevent seizures and promote sleep.
-Lorezepam is also prescribed to reduce the symptoms of acute alcohol withdrawal, such as agitation and convulsions.
+Xanax is the trade name for alprazolam, a sedative/hypnotic drug that’s used to reduce anxiety, relieve panic attacks, prevent seizures and promote sleep.
+Alprazolam is also prescribed to reduce the symptoms of acute alcohol withdrawal, such as agitation and convulsions.

 *Is Xanax Abuse on the Rise?